dimadesu/android-rtmp-ingest/README.md

 ## (Optional) Configure MediaMTX to auto start

 There are different ways to do this.
 Creating a service is a little a bit involved.
 The lazy way is to add MediaMTX to `.bashrc` file.
-It will start on every Termux terminal session start and will be killed when you exit terminal.
+The server will start on new Termux terminal session and will be killed when you exit terminal.

 ```
 nano .bashrc
 ```

-Add this to the content of `.bashrc` file.
+Add the following line to the content of `.bashrc` file.

 ```
 ./mediamtx